YanhengWang/yanhengwang.github.io/notes/fragments/index.md

 ---
 layout: linear
-title: "Miscellaneous Materials"
+title: "Fragments"
-about: "Short expositions on various topics in computer science theory."
+about: "Short expositions on various topics.
+Fit for a rainy afternoon."
 ---

 # Approximate Counting & Sampling